 There are so many ways you can practice listening and speaking real world Swedish… but sometimes it’s nice to start in a “safe” learning environment.
 Below are a couple of meetups to get you started with speaking Swedish.
 In general, I think it’s good to have an intermediate understanding to attend one of these, but you could go anyway and use it as more of a listening exercise.

 Many other venues offer Swedish speaking get togethers, like your local library.

 There are many language schools available in Sweden.
 I don’t really recommend this route because there are so many free tools and courses available.
 I’ve personally gone to Folkuniversitet, because I heard they were good and they’re not too expensive (compared to some of the other ones out there).
 Medborgarskolan is another option you could check out.

 If you’ve studied a bit of Swedish and aren’t sure at which level you should start, you can take a free online test with folkuniversitet as a first step.

 The Recommended Approach to Learning Swedish

-If you spend a few hours actively learning Swedish each day, then you don’t need to spend a dime on classes.
+If you spend a few hours actively learning Swedish each day, then you don’t need to spend any money on classes.
 There are a lot of great, free tools that you can use to practice reading and listening to Swedish.
-Of course the best way is to interact with people in Swedish, but you should have plenty of opportunities to do this in your everyday life.
+And since you’re living in Sweden, you’ll have plenty of opportunities to interact with native Swedish speakers in the language.